Terrence Parker

 Terrence Parker is an American house DJ and music producer from Detroit, Michigan, United States.

 Biography

 Parker has a long career in DJing.
 In 2010 he celebrated his 30th music anniversary.
 He has been actively DJing in hundreds of cities around the world.
 These events range from night clubs (large and small) to music festivals with more than 100,000 people.
 Since 1988, Parker has released more than 100 recordings on various labels, and has had top 20 hits with his songs "Love's Got Me High", "The Question" and albums such as Detroit After Dark in the UK, The Netherlands, Germany, and France.
+Parker can be known for his spiritual side and adding that into his music.
 He is nicknamed "The Telephone man" because he uses a telephone handset as headphones.